-The Writers’ Guild Radio Drama Roadshows took place during the autumn of 2017 and featured guest speakers and panellists, including award-winning writers, actors, producers, directors, sound engineers and academics.
+The Writers’ Guild Radio Drama Roadshows took place during the autumn of 2017 and 2018 and featured guest speakers and panellists, including award-winning writers, actors, producers, directors, sound engineers and academics.

 They gave an insight into the craft of writing for radio and the technical processes involved, plus opportunities for participants to ask questions, network and get involved.